itzpraveen/Soalcollab/README.md

 3. Render will provision a PostgreSQL database, Redis, a web service, and Celery workers.
 4. Once the build finishes, open the web service URL to access your hosted instance.

+For easier troubleshooting, install the [Render CLI](https://github.com/renderinc/render-cli) or set up a log stream integration to view logs locally.

 ## Troubleshooting
 If you encounter a 500 error when accessing the dashboard, ensure the database migrations have run and that the `SECRET_KEY` environment variable is set: